Mercury Service Regulator Replacement Program (MSRRP)

 - If we confirm that a customer does not have a mercury regulator, we will notify the customer via email.

-- If we determine that a customer does have a mercury regulator, customers may request that it be replaced.
+- If we determine that a customer does have a mercury regulator, customers will be advised to schedule the mandatory replacement with the contractor.

 Is my service regulator safe?